Page header

 CHAPTER THREE:

-Standard car allowances and mileage reimbursements at the IRS rate are both popular because they are simple to understand and easy to administer.
-But their simplicity and ease come at a cost.
+Standard car allowances and mileage reimbursements are popular because they are simple to understand and easy to administer.
+But their simplicity and ease create unfair outcomes.

-That approach could get prohibitively expensive, and an increase might not even be necessary for a low-mileage driver operating in an inexpensive part of the country.
+The answer will be different for different organizations.
+Simply increasing everyone's car allowance could get prohibitively expensive.
+Plus, an increase might not be necessary for a low-mileage driver operating in an inexpensive part of the country.

 Switching to the IRS business rate can also create challenges.
-Mileage reimbursement introduces problems with cost control – employees now can drive more to earn more.
-At 65.5 cents per mile (for 2023), the IRS rate gets expensive fast.
+Mileage reimbursement introduces problems with cost control – employees can drive more to earn more.
+At 70 cents per mile, the IRS rate gets expensive fast.
 Plus, low-mileage drivers will be under-reimbursed.

 Both a standard car allowance and a mileage rate share a fundamental problem: applying an equal amount or rate to unequal expense needs, as the following chart shows.